Shopify/theme-scripts/packages/theme-cart/README.md

 ### getShippingRates()

-Returns a promise which resolves with an array of [shipping rate objects](https://help.shopify.com/en/themes/development/getting-started/using-ajax-api#get-shipping-rates).
+Returns a promise which fulfills with an array of [shipping rate objects](https://help.shopify.com/en/themes/development/getting-started/using-ajax-api#get-shipping-rates).

 ```js
 cart.getShippingRates().then(rates => {